worldbank/gld/Support/A - Guides and Documentation/GLD Manual Files/Demography.md

 **relationharm**

-relationharm is a string variable that indicates a relationship to the reference person of household (usually the head of household).
-Variable values coded as ‘98’ or other numeric characters should be excluded from the values of relationharm variable.
+relationharm is an integer categorical variable that indicates a relationship to the reference person of household (usually the head of household).
+Variable values coded as ‘98’ or other placeholder codes should be excluded from the values of relationharm variable.

 Relationship to head of household, six categories after harmonization: